Bulgaria - Country Commercial Guide

 Irrigation Systems

-Irrigation equipment and expected EU financial resources will be available.
+EU financial resources are expected to be available for irrigation systems.
 Private investment in the irrigation sub-sector is on the rise and several pilot projects have been completed – some with U.S. technology and equipment.
 Local farmers are interested in purchasing equipment from international companies that can provide excellent after-sales service, spare parts, and on-demand maintenance and repair.

 Innovation and Technology in Agribusiness